[Planet Surface]

 WILDMAN: In the lower back.
 It's tight.

-EMH: Choose the word that would best describe your pain; burning, throbbing, piercing,
+EMH: Choose the word that would best describe your pain.
+Burning,

 WILDMAN: Shooting.
 It even goes down my legs.